justcoded/web-starter-kit/README.md

 In our WSK you can use [gulp-file-include](https://github.com/haoxins/gulp-file-include) for **templating html** files.
 It's simple, just see [example](https://github.com/haoxins/gulp-file-include#examples) or demo example in our WSK folder `src/html`.

+For linting html files in WSK used [HTMLHint](https://github.com/htmlhint/HTMLHint).

 ## Styles

 In our WSK you can use [Sass](http://sass-lang.com/) ([Dart-Sass](https://sass-lang.com/dart-sass) version compiler).
 Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.